Broker Matching Case Studies

-We put together a preliminary shortlist of 30+ brokers who fit the criteria.
-We spoke with the MDs/CEOs of every single one to take them through our questionnaire (for example, who in the company would be handling our client's account if our client signed with them).
-We fine tuned our list down to six brokers who passed all tests.
+I put together a preliminary shortlist of 30+ brokers who fit the criteria and spoke with the MDs/CEOs of every single one to take them through a questionnaire (for example, who in the company would be handling my client's account if my client signed with them).
+The list was fine tuned down to six brokers who passed all tests.
 Creating the shortlist plus getting through to and speaking with the right people at each firm took a total of over 30 hours.
 That's despite having a running start with our extensive broker database and knowledge base.

-The clients met with all of the six brokers - they choose to meet at each broker's own premises rather than have the broker come to them - and were ecstatic at the shortlist saying that they would never have been able to find those brokers themselves in a million years.
-And certainly not the top, most competent brokers in their sector for fees ranging between 2% and 3.5%.
-They then decided which one they preferred.
+The clients met with all of the six brokers - they choose to meet at each broker's own premises rather than have the broker come to them - and then decided which one they preferred.

-We got the winning broker to reduce their retainer by £9,000 (which in itself was several multiples of what the client paid us).
-Further, we got the client a 1% reduction on the success fee - reduced from 3.5% to 2.5% (which equated to £75,000 on his £7.5 million asking price).
-Total saving for our clients = £80,000 but, more importantly, the clients were satisfied that the broker they picked from our shortlist of six was infinitely better placed to sell the business and meet their price aspirations than any other broker they had met or could find themselves.
+I got the winning broker to reduce their retainer by £9,000 (which in itself was several multiples of what the client paid).
+Further, I got the client a 1% reduction on the success fee - reduced from 3.5% to 2.5% (which equated to £75,000 on his £7.5 million asking price).
+Total saving for the client was in excess of £80,000 but, more importantly, the clients were satisfied that the broker they picked from the shortlist was infinitely better placed to sell the business and meet their price aspirations than any other broker they had met or could find themselves.

-They were so delighted that they have written us a letter of recommendation (available to view on request).
+They were so delighted that they had this to say:

 Case Study 2: